awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

 ## Service\-linked role permissions for Amazon Connect<a name="slr-permissions"></a>

-Amazon Connect uses the service\-linked role named **AmazonConnectServiceLinkedRolePolicy** – Grants Amazon Connect permission to access AWS resources on your behalf\.
+Amazon Connect uses the service\-linked role with the prefix **AWSServiceRoleForAmazonConnect**\_*unique\-id* – Grants Amazon Connect permission to access AWS resources on your behalf\.

-The AmazonConnectServiceLinkedRolePolicy service\-linked role trusts the following services to assume the role:
+The AWSServiceRoleForAmazonConnect prefixed service\-linked role trusts the following services to assume the role:
 + `connect.amazonaws.com`

 The role permissions policy allows Amazon Connect to complete the following actions on the specified resources\.
 As you enable additional features in Amazon Connect, additional permissions are added for the service\-linked role to access the resources associated with those features: